CANNAPALAGAN/EXPERIMENT-01-Interfacing-Multiple-Switches-for-LED-Control-Using-MicroPython/README.md

-## FIGURE-04: CIRCUIT CONNECTION
+## FIGURE-05: CIRCUIT CONNECTION

-## FIGURE-05: CODE EXECUTION OUTPUT
+## FIGURE-06: CODE EXECUTION OUTPUT

-## FIGURE-06: LED AND BUZZER STATUS
+## FIGURE-07: LED AND BUZZER STATUS

 ## Experiment 1B:

-## FIGURE-07: CIRCUIT CONNECTION
+## FIGURE-08: CIRCUIT CONNECTION

-## FIGURE-08: CODE EXECUTION OUTPUT
+## FIGURE-09: CODE EXECUTION OUTPUT

-## FIGURE-09: LED STATUS BASED ON SWITCH INPUTS
+## FIGURE-10: LED STATUS BASED ON SWITCH INPUTS

+## FIGURE-11: LED AND GATE STATUS

+## Experiment 1C:

+## FIGURE-12: CIRCUIT CONNECTION (WITHOUT APPLYING ANY INPUT)

+## FIGURE-13: WHEN TEMPERATURE AND HUMIDITY IS HIGH FAN (RED LED) ON

+## FIGURE-14: WHEN TEMPERATURE AND HUMIDITY IS LOW FAN (RED LED) OFF

+## FIGURE-15: WHEN LIGHT INTENSITY IS LOW LIGHT (YELLOW LED) OFF

+## FIGURE-16: WHEN LIGHT INTENSITY IS HIGH LIGHT (YELLOW LED) ON

+## FIGURE-17: WHEN MOISTURE LEVEL IS LOW IN POTENTIOMETER THEN MOTOR (GREEN LED) ON

+## FIGURE-18: WHEN MOISTURE LEVEL IS HIGH IN POTENTIOMETER THEN MOTOR (GREEN LED) OFF

 ## RESULTS